PacktPublishing/Learn-LLVM-12/README.md

 | 6 | Git 1.7.10 or later | Windows, Mac OS X, and Linux (Any) |

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://static.packt-cdn.com/downloads/9781839213502_ColorImages.pdf).

+## Code in Action
+Please visit the following link to check the CiA videos: https://bit.ly/3nllhED

 ### Related products
 * LLVM Techniques, Tips, and Best Practices Clang and Middle-End Libraries [[Packt]](https://www.packtpub.com/product/llvm-techniques-tips-and-best-practices-clang-and-middle-end-libraries/9781838824952?utm_source=github&utm_medium=repository&utm_campaign=9781838824952) [[Amazon]](https://www.amazon.com/dp/1838824952)